Cloudxtreme/DDPS-db2dps/src/ddps-src/README.md

 	kill_switch_restart_all_exabgp.pl

-Which will restart the exabgp services
+Which will restart the exabgp services.